satindersharma/django-issues/django-admin-js-issues/README.md

-# TO attach a js file in django admin is a bit tricky
+# To attach a js file in django admin is a bit tricky

 first you need ot overwrite the admin templates